NCAR/bspline/README.md

+# EOL BSpline Library README

 This is the source distribution for the NCAR/EOL BSpline C++ library.

 ## Background